chefsplate/groove-to-helpscout-migration-tool/README.md

 ### Within HelpScout

 Create all of your agent (team, user & mailbox) accounts in HelpScout first.
+Please ensure historical users are created as well (at least temporarily for this import.
+They can be safely deleted afterwards).
-Our tool will need to map the Groove agent email addresses with HelpScout user emails and Groove mailboxes to HelpScout mailboxes (this step is manual).
+Our tool will need to map the Groove agent email addresses with HelpScout user emails and Groove mailboxes to HelpScout mailboxes.

 ### CLI Usage